SDE-based Monte Carlo dose calculation for proton therapy validated against Geant4: Abstract

-\textit{Significance: }These results demonstrate that the SDE approach can reproduce accuracy comparable to high-fidelity Monte Carlo for proton therapy at a fraction of the computational cost, highlighting its potential for accelerating dose calculations and treatment planning.
+\textit{Significance: }These results demonstrate that the SDE-based approach can reproduce key dosimetric features predicted by high-fidelity Monte Carlo simulations with good accuracy while already offering a moderate reduction in computational cost.
+Owing to its formulation, the method is naturally amenable to parallel and GPU-accelerated implementations, suggesting potential for substantial further speed improvements.
+This makes the approach a promising candidate for fast dose calculations in proton therapy.
 11pt

 Keywords: Monte Carlo simulation, proton therapy, radiation transport modelling, jump stochastic differential equation, dose calculation